proccaserra/rose2018ng-notebook/README.md

     A data exploration and graphical recapitulation of the dataset is performed in python using the graphic grammar library plotnine from either the Tabular Data Package or from the RDF/Linked Data graph, to demonstrate that equivalency of the representations.
 A visual exploration also shows how 2 datasets treated with the same protocol can be readily mobilized for a data integration exercise.

-    (Note: known issue = when using mybinder infrastructure, the call to the libchebi api may time out.
+    (Note: known issue = when using mybinder infrastructure, *calls to the libchebi api may time out*.
 This is an issue with the infrastructure, not the code being run).
 Running the code locally (see below for instructions).

     + Analysing the metabolite profiles using python and the plotnine library from the Frictionless Data Package: